ojuuji/rb.db/docs/readme.md

 `id` is a number, unique for each category.
 Referenced by [`parts.part_cat_id`](#parts).

-`name` is the category name on Rebrickable.
+`name` is the part category name on Rebrickable.
+It is used, for example, in `Category` dropdown on the [Parts](https://rebrickable.com/parts/) page.

 ## parts